Another Perfect Murder

 would return late and that today morning after calling him several times I discovered

 his letter.
-During the enquiry the police came to know about our farm house and
+During the inquiry the police came to know about our farm house and

 found our car parked inside.
 I called his cellphone once more and we could hear

 the phone ringing.
+I ran inside calling his name.
+The police followed me.
 We went inside and saw his lifeless body in the bath tub.

 Another three months